Weakly stationary stochastic processes valued in a separable Hilbert space: Gramian-Cram\'er representations and

-As previously mentioned, each approach has its drawbacks and the main drawback of the one we are presenting here is probably that it requires lengthier, although not intrinsically difficult, preliminaries.
-In particular we need to precisely recall definitions of operator valued measures, operator valued functions (and the various notions of measurability related to them) and Gramian-isometric operators on normal Hilbert modules.
-All these basic definitions are assembled in \Cref{sec:preliminaries} along with the useful facts about \lca\ groups. \Cref{sec:more-preliminaries} contains some preliminaries paving the way for describing the \emph{modular spectral domain}.
-In particular, we explain how to use normal Hilbert modules for defining Gramian-orthogonally scattered measures. \Cref{sec:spectral-analysis} contains the main results: 1) we offer a synthesis of the results of \cite{kallianpur1971spectral, mandrekar-square-integrability,yuichiro-multidim} providing a natural and complete spectral theory for weakly stationary processes valued in a separable Hilbert space; 2) then, this approach is exploited to address \ref{item:composition-inversion-filter} and~\ref{item:harmonic-pca} above, successively; 3) in light of these results, we re-examine the differences with the approaches proposed in \cite{these-tavakoli-2015, van_delft_note_herglots_2020}.
-All the postponed proofs are provided in \Cref{sec:proofs} along with additional useful results.
+The paper is organized as follows.
+Basic definitions of operator-valued measures, operator-valued functions (and the various notions of measurability related to them) and Gramian-isometric operators on normal Hilbert modules are assembled in \Cref{sec:preliminaries}. \Cref{sec:more-preliminaries} contains some preliminaries paving the way for describing the \emph{modular spectral domain}.
+In particular, we explain how to use normal Hilbert modules for defining Gramian-orthogonally scattered measures. \Cref{sec:spectral-analysis} contains the main results: 1) we offer a synthesis of the results of \cite{kallianpur1971spectral, mandrekar-square-integrability,yuichiro-multidim} providing a natural and complete spectral theory for weakly stationary processes valued in a separable Hilbert space; 2) then, this approach is exploited to address \ref{item:composition-inversion-filter} and~\ref{item:harmonic-pca} above, successively.
+All the proofs are postponed in \Cref{sec:proofs} along with additional useful results.